ozyurtf/io-scheduler/README.md

 ## RAID - Level 0

-In this configuration, the main focus is solely to improve performance by dividing data into strips (small and fixed-size unit of data) and distributing it across multiple disks.
-For example, after the data is split into strips, the 1st strip is written to the 1st disk, the 2nd strip is written to the 2nd disk, the 3rd strip is written to the 3rd disk, the 4th strip is written to the 4th disk, and the 5th strip is written to the 1st disk, etc. Because data is distributed across multiple disks, we observe improved read/write performance.
+In this configuration, the **data** is **divided into blocks** and **distributed across multiple disks**.
+For example, if there are 4 disks, after the data is divided into blocks, the 1st block is written to the 1st disk, the 2nd block is written to the 2nd disk, the 3rd block is written to the 3rd disk, the 4th block is written to the 4th disk, and the 5th block is written to the 1st disk, etc. Because data is distributed across multiple disks, it **can be read from multiple disks synchronously** and **we observe faster read/write operations compared to single disk**.

-And it is not seen as a true RAID because it does not include redundancy (duplicating the data across multiple disks) to improve performance or provide data protection.
-And because the data is duplicated in multiple disks, if one disk fails, the data in that disk is lost and as a result the entire data becomes inaccessible.
+In RAID 0, the **data is not duplicated across multiple disks**.
+And because there is no redundancy, RAID 0 is **not seen as a true RAID**. **If one disk fails**, the **data in that disk is lost** and as a result the **entire data becomes inaccessible**.
 As we increase the number of disks, the probability of data loss increases.

 It is generally considered that RAID 0 offers the best performance because: